ri23/genewalk_paper/README.md

 # genewalk_paper

-in folder genewalk: starting code = current master branch of genewalk repo (Latest commit 8d732bb).
-On top are different cli_REVXXXXX.py and necessary adjustments to run each control described below.
+Different cli_REVXXXXX.py and necessary adjustments to run each GeneWalk test version described below.

-### 0. Rerun with latest churchmanlab/genewalk/master code
+### 0. Rerun with default GeneWalk as comparison.
-no changes, used as control comparison.
+no changes.
+Exact code version that was used: master branch of genewalk repo (Latest commit 8d732bb).
 ### 1. REV1NOGG
 GW without the gene-gene interactions: this would shows that we need the gene-gene interactions to help deciding what are the relevant gene functions.